©2026 Georgia-Pacific. All rights reserved.

 2010

-Completed the purchase of the Alabama River and Alabama Pine pulp mills, located in Perdue Hill, Ala, from Parsons & Whittemore.
+Completed the purchase of the Alabama River and Alabama Pine pulp mills, located in Perdue Hill, Alabama, from Parsons & Whittemore.

 2009